metalama/website/applications/ui/command.md

 package solves this problem by automatically generating the plumbing code.
 It integrates with the [Observable](https://doc.postsharp.net/metalama/patterns/observability) aspect to provide support for the `CanExecute` logic.

+{: .note }
+`Metalama.Patterns.Wpf` is a production-ready, professionally-supported and open-source aspect library. <i class="supported no-tooltip"></i>

+{: .note }
+Available for WPF only

 ## Example